 DAA Audition & Interview Day

-The theatre department holds the majority of DAA auditions on our annual DAA Audition Days, November 15, 2019 and February 14, 2020.
-Students have the opportunity interact with current students and faculty, attend workshops and see a performance.
+The theatre department holds the majority of DAA auditions and interviews on our annual DAA Day on February 23, 2024.
+Students have the opportunity to interact with current students and faculty, attend workshops and see a performance.
 All candidates will also have an interview with members of the theatre department faculty.
 See an example itinerary below.
 A full itinerary will be posted closer to the date.